30-01-2023

 Don’t panic—Speedy has a wide selection of temporary heating solutions available for hire if you need to do without your central heating for a few days.

-A leaking radiator will cause your boiler to lose pressure faster than normal, which reduces the effectiveness of your heating.
+A leaking radiator will cause your boiler to lose pressure faster than normal, reducing your heating effectiveness.
 It can also cause damage to floors.

 Check where the water is coming from first.
 If it is a valve, tighten it with a radiator key or spanner.
-If it is between a valve and a pipe, tighten the bolts with a spanner.
+Tighten the bolts with a spanner if it is between a valve and a pipe.

 Have electric radiators?
 Call a professional instead.
 They’ll likely need replacing.